DarioTrujanoOchoa/dariotrujanoochoa.github.io/_pages/about.md

 Where am I going next?
 ======

-After graduation, I expect to work in academia, explore the topics that intrigued me during the PhD, and collaborate with other researchers.
-The most important factor is to have a place where I can continue working on the topics I am interested in and increase collaboration networks.
+I will continue researching as a postdoc, completing the research I haven't published and starting new projects.
+I expect to be back in the market in 2026.